mutthias/mutthias/README.md

 I have more to present about myself, that I hope to show in the form of my own personal website/portfolio.
 As of the time this is being typed (09/21/2023), I've completed two projects that have deepened my understanding and honed my skills for fullstack development.
-I still need to create a portfolio, I've been doing my best to balance working on projects + studying for interviews + working 40 hours a week + hobbies and a social life (I'm quite busy, some things are a necessity and some for my happiness)!
+I still need to create a portfolio, as it's been hard balancing life out.
+However, roadblocks will be roadblocks, and I will always strive to expand my knowledge while taking proper care of my health. :D

 If you found my Github, thank you for taking the time to read!
 By reading this you have exceeded the amount of people I intended to write this for (zero).
 Feel free to connect with me at https://www.linkedin.com/in/matthias-gabel/.